 - Add herbs - Mix in chopped fresh herbs such as rosemary or parsley for a different flavor.
 Add 1-2 Tablespoons chopped fresh herbs when you are mixing the dough ingredients together.

-- If you're looking for a few other variations of these rolls, check out these Sourdough Discard Garlic Rolls and Sourdough Discard Hawaiian Rolls!
+- If you're looking for a few other variations of these rolls, try these:

 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!